 Recycle Right in Cuyahoga County

-Reducing, reusing and disposing of items properly is important for managing the waste we create.
+Reducing, reusing, and disposing of items properly is important for managing the waste we create.
 Residents are also encouraged to recycle right.
 See details on best practices and check our recycling FAQs.